EG Justice is governed by a Board of Directors, advised by Equatoguinean and international experts, and managed by an Executive Team.

 Tutu Alicante is from Annobón, Equatorial Guinea.
 Before founding EG Justice, Tutu worked as a legal consultant with international NGOs, promoting legal accountability and transparency in the extractive industry.
 In 2007, he received a fellowship from Echoing Green to establish EG Justice.
 Prior to that, he worked as an employment attorney with the Southern Migrant Legal Services, where he represented migrant farm-workers.
 Tutu holds a Masters in Law degree from Columbia Law School and a law degree from the University of Tennessee.

 Marina Navia obtained a master’s degree in Communication from the University of Pennsylvania, where she concentrated on public health and development.
 For over a decade, Marina has been a communications consultant for international as well as local non-profits.
 She has worked with several organizations that address social issues including domestic violence, child abuse, cancer, and tobacco prevention.
-From 2008 to 2010, she facilitated the development of research projects that linked students, faculty, and university staff to community partners in order to address their research needs.
+From 2008 to 2010, at the University of Notre Dame's Center for Social Concerns, she facilitated the development of research projects that linked students, faculty, and university staff to community partners in order to address their research needs.